Onelinerhub/onelinerhub/README.md

 - [List of all technologies](https://onelinerhub.com/techs)

 ## Why we do it and where we go
-We're building non-profit opensource code hub, we address following issues:
 - clear simple modern solutions for repeatable coding problems
 - moderated single-standard solutions instead of "here's a list of 25 answers with 125 comments"
 - code parts explanations to fight dumb copy-paste, but educate instead
-- no ads, no paid access, just community contributions and usefulness instead of profits

 ## Principles
 - 3 main principles for code pieces here are: simple, modern, minimal